programminghistorian/jekyll/lessons/vector-layers-qgis.md

 attributes.
 To create the first attribute:

--   under New attribute, in the field beside Name, type in ‘Settlement\_Name’ (note that when working in databases you cannot use empty spaces in names so the convention is to use underscores in their place)
+-   under New attribute, in the field beside Name, type in 'Settlement\_Name' (note that when working in databases you cannot use empty spaces in names so the convention is to use underscores in their place)
 -   click Add to attributes list

 Now we are going to create a second attribute:

--   under New attribute, in the field beside Name, type in ‘Year’
+-   under New attribute, in the field beside Name, type in 'Year'
 -   this time, we are going to change the Type to Whole Number
 -   click Add to attribute list

 For the third attribute:

--   under New attribute, in the field beside Name, type in “End\_Year” (GIS is not always optimal for dealing with change over time, so in some cases it is important to have a field to identify approximately when something ceased to exist)
+-   under New attribute, in the field beside Name, type in "End\_Year" (GIS is not always optimal for dealing with change over time, so in some cases it is important to have a field to identify approximately when something ceased to exist)